viniciusfs/pygame-ce-runtime/README.md

 * `pre-install.sh`: script to run before the runtime is built
 * `post-install.sh`: script to run after the runtime is built, right before it is packed into a SquashFS image
 * `requirements.txt`: additional Python dependencies to install on the runtime

+## Limitations

+I built this project for my personal use, and testing is limited to my access to different devices and CFW.
+The current runtime uses Python 3.12.8 and pygame-ce 2.5.6, and was successfully tested on an Anbernic RG35XX-H device running Knulli Gladiator.

+Donations to acquire SD cards and other devices are welcome.

 [1]: https://portmaster.games/index.html
 [2]: https://github.com/pygame-community/pygame-ce